 It is a statutory requirement that the Scoping Report be sent to the three Environmental Consultation Bodies.
-In addition, to ensure the widest possible consultation takes place at this stage, relevant local stakeholders will be invited to take part as well.
+In addition, relevant local stakeholders will be invited to make representations.
 Consultation at this stage is fundamental to ensure that the Scope of the SA is fully identified and the subsequent report comprehensive enough.

-"The bodies identified by the UK Government as being likely to be concerned by the environmental effects of implementing the plan have been consulted in deciding" (Annex I (d)) - Article 5 (4)
+Compliance with the SEA Directive "The bodies identified by the UK Government as being likely to be concerned by the environmental effects of implementing the plan have been consulted in deciding" (Annex I (d)) - Article 5 (4)